TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/PHP-OOPS/readme.md

 ### Lets test?

 - Signin

-  Every serivce you call, needs to have the Auth & action and these are compulsory apart from the other parameters.<br/>
-  **Auth :** Auth Token to send via request header for all requests [eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6MSwidXNlcl9uYW1lIjoic2FwYW4iLCJlbWFpbCI6ImN0b2F0dHJhdmVsdGVjaEBnbWFpbC5jb20ifQ.YuuHvX8IdNFugj0_1xiEbZ9f54PAnaExO9Xv_rjB4Rg]<br/>
+Auth Token to send via request header for all requests
-  **Request :** All request should be POST JSON data, specifications are mentioned below<br/>
-  **Response :** JSON data<br/>

-#### For Support, you can reach me
+### For Support, you can reach me
 -------------------------------
 #### Skype: sapan.mohannty
 #### Twitter: https://twitter.com/htngapi